-This cochinita pibil enchilada recipe, inspired by one used at Bella’s Restaurant in Taos New Mexico, pops with earthy achiote paste and citrus juices, yielding luscious, spicy pork enchiladas.
+Cochinita pibil pulled pork enchiladas, inspired by enchiladas at Bella’s Restaurant in Taos New Mexico.
+With earthy achiote paste and citrus juices, yielding luscious, spicy pork enchiladas.
 A perfect recipe to feed a crowd.

 If I’ve said it once, I’ve said it a hundred times: If someone makes enchiladas for you it means they love you.